shsagir/play-area-sync/docs/install-craft-2-uni.md

 ];
 ```

-Before you can upload everything: Rename the file `htaccess` in the extracted folder `public` to `.htaccess` (with a `.` in the beginning).
-If your operating system makes that hard for you (hello Mac), you can first upload (following) and then rename the file only on fortrabbit.
+Before you upload anything: Rename the file `htaccess` in the extracted folder `public` to `.htaccess` (with a `.` in the beginning).
+If your operating system makes that hard for you (hello Mac), you can first upload and then rename the file directly on fortrabbit via SFTP.

-Now you can copy everything you just extracted, including the changed `db.php` file and the renamed `.htaccess` file, via SFTP to the `htdocs` folder of your App.
+Copy everything you just extracted, including the changed `db.php` file and the renamed `.htaccess` file, via SFTP to the `htdocs` folder of your App.
 The `htdocs` folder is the one you are automatically in after logging in via SFTP.
 The SFTP access for your App **{{app-name}}** is:

 * **Server**: `deploy.{{region}}.frbit.com`
 * **User name**: `{{ssh-user}}`